The Beginner's Guide to Start Running, According to People Who Have Done It

 Dress the Part

 Running shoes offer varying levels of cushioning and support to suit different foot shapes, body sizes, personal preferences, running surfaces and training styles.
 Some shoes are designed to absorb impact while running long distances on roads or treadmills, whereas others are built with extra structure.
-And some shoes are ideal for specific pronation types (the way your foot rolls inward when you run).
-If your foot rolls too far outward when you run, you’re an underpronator (also known as supination).
-If your foot rolls too far inward, you’re an overpronator.
+And some shoes are ideal for specific pronation types (the way your foot rolls inwards when you run).
+If your foot rolls too far outwards when you run, you're an under-pronator (also known as supination).
+If your foot rolls too far inwards, you're an over-pronator.
 Since both pronation types compromise the way your body absorbs impact, choosing shoes that help your feet land in an ideal position may lower your odds of pain or even injury.

-Other clothing items you’ll need for running will vary depending on climate.
-At a minimum, key items to consider are high-impact sports bras, sweat-wicking shirts and pants (shorts or tights work, too), as well as performance socks.
-Keep in mind that you’ll need additional running gear for cold climates.
+Other clothing items you'll need for running will vary depending on climate.
+At a minimum, key items to consider are high-impact sports bras, sweat-wicking shirts and trousers (shorts or tights work too) as well as performance socks.
+Keep in mind that you'll need additional running gear for cold climates.

 Use the Run-Walk Method

-There are countless ways to slice up your run-walk intervals, but Dworecki recommends starting this way: Run for 30 seconds, then walk for two minutes.
+There are countless ways to slice up your run-walk intervals, but Dworecki recommends starting this way: run for 30 seconds then walk for 2 minutes.
 Do four to five sets.